Cricket Care and Feeding

 Without an adequate diet, they will prey upon each other.

-Also, if you are using them as live food for your herps, the nutrition from the crickets will be passed
+Also, if you are using them as live food for your herps, the nutrition from the crickets will be passed on to your herps,

-on to your reptiles or amphibians, thus making it extremely important to keep them healthy.
+reptiles or amphibians, thus making it extremely important to keep them healthy.

-To provide a balanced diet, supplement the dry food with raw vegetable or fruit scraps such as slices
+To provide a balanced diet, supplement the dry food with raw vegetable or fruit scraps such as slices of apple, banana,

-The food should be placed in a small, shallow plastic container, periodically discarding any uneaten
+The food should be placed in a small, shallow plastic container, periodically discarding any uneaten portions on a regular

-portions on a regular basis to insure cleanliness and freedom from mold.
+basis to insure cleanliness and freedom from mold.

-If desired, crickets can be "gut-loaded" with a higher protein food several days prior to their being
+If desired, crickets can be "gut-loaded" with a higher protein food several days prior to their being fed to your herps,

-fed to your herps, however we do not consider this a necessity.
+however we do not consider this a necessity.

 If you would like to make your own cricket food, we recommend the following recipe.

-It is inexpensive and several dollars worth will last several months or more, depending on the number
+Several dollars worth will last several months or more, depending on the number of crickets you are feeding.

-of crickets you are feeding.
 This food is used for all sizes of crickets.
 It is based on commercial dried cat food.

-calcium supplement intended for reptiles or amphibians.
-The cat food is shaken in this mixture until coated
+The cat food is shaken in this mixture until coated and then fed to the crickets.

-and then fed to the crickets.
 More supplements can be sprinkled onto the food as the crickets eat it.

 To provide a balanced diet, this food is supplemented with alfalfa pellets (commercial rabbit food) and,